electron/website/docs/latest/tutorial/tutorial-5-packaging.md

 ---
-title: 'Packaging and Distribution'
+title: 'Packaging Your Application'
 description: 'To distribute your app with Electron, you need to package and rebrand it.
 To do this, you can either use specialized tooling or manual approaches.'
-slug: packaging-distribution
+slug: tutorial-packaging
 hide_title: false
 ---